 Tips for Swallowing Pills

-In an attempt to overcome my throat-tightening, jaw-clenching, bad-tasting, pill-chewing habit -- I recently decided to look for solutions.
+In an attempt to overcome my throat-tightening, jaw-clenching, bad-tasting, pill-chewing habit -- I have looked for solutions.
 Admittedly, for too many years, I have been perfectly content with my bad habit.

 Here is some of the advice I came across.
 Before taking pills: